Sajakhtar/wesbos_javascript/README.md

 Custom Functions:

+JS functions are first class citizens - they are values in themselves, they can be stored in variables and passed into other functions.

+JS Functions can be moved around like any other piece of data, that's not true for other languages.

-- normal functions
+- **normal functions**
   ```js
   function doctorize(firstName = "") {
     return `Dr. ${firstName}`;
   }
   ```
+- **anonymous functions**
-- anonymous functions - used in callbacks and IIFE
+  - used in callbacks and IIFE
   - A function without a name
   - Not valid as standalone
   - Use cases are in Callbacks, if statements